Complete Guide to Home Cell Signal Boosters

 - The cellular amplifier doesn’t have enough power for the size of your house.
 If you expect to fill a 3,000-square-foot home with a usable cell signal, you’ll need a cell signal booster that’s designed to cover that much area.
 Be sure that your coverage expectations line up with the specifications of the system you buy.

 Purchasing the right booster for your home’s size and shape and the type and strength of available cellular signal is the most important factor in successfully fixing your home’s cellular signal problem.
+Call Powerful Signal—we can help you find the booster system that’s best suited for your needs.

 Should I buy a 3G signal booster?